 The Center for Maine Contemporary Art is pleased to present a solo exhibition featuring works from two ongoing series of works by the acclaimed Maine-based artist Alison Hildreth.
-The exhibition, titled Darkness Visible, will open on Saturday, September 30, 2023 and remain on view through Sunday, January 7, 2024.
-CMCA’s fall exhibitions will have an opening reception on September 30 from 3-5pm.
+The exhibition, titled Darkness Visible, has been extended and will remain on view through Monday, May 6, 2024.
+CMCA’s spring exhibitions will have an opening reception on January 27th from 3-5pm.
 Opening reception admission is free.

 The works on view will include large-scale mixed media work on Gampi paper featuring aerial views of the earth, paired with similarly scaled oil paintings on canvas offering views of planets and other celestial bodies.
 The shifting perspective and media selections between the two series offer an exciting view into Hildreth’s dynamic artistic practice.